codeceptjs/CodeceptJS/docs/acceptance.md

 This function can also be declared as async (but doesn't work as generator).

 Also, you can use `within` inside a session but you can't call session from inside `within`.

----

-### done()

-CodeceptJS through helpers provides user friendly API to interact with a webpage.
-In this section we described using WebDriver helper which allows to control browser through Selenium WebDriver.